 If business concerns have stopped you, a family member or a friend from getting assistance for a drug or alcohol problem or behavior-related addiction, executive rehabilitation programs may be what's needed.
-Combining top drug, alcohol or behavior addiction treatments with the freedom of computer and cell phone access, an executive or company president can get treatment in comfort and style.
+Combining top drug, alcohol or behavior addiction treatments with the freedom of computer and cell phone access, company executives and other busy working professionals can get treatment in comfort and style.

 Many current substance and behavior addiction treatment facilities feature the nicest amenities you'd expect in 4 and 5-star hotels, with your success and enjoyment being the primary goals.
-From 5-star chef-prepared meals and fine linens to gym facilities and in-house massage therapy, you can get the greatest drug, alcohol or behavior addiction treatment for yourself, your family member or your friend while relaxing in comfort.
+From nutrition consults, chef-prepared meals, and fine linens to gym facilities and in-house massage therapy, you can get the greatest drug, alcohol or behavior addiction treatment for yourself, your family member or your friend while relaxing in comfort.

 Many people have difficulty deciding whether they should stay home or travel for their treatment.
-Staying local keeps you in a familiar area, but it may also keep environmental triggers around.
-Traveling gets you away and gives you the opportunity at a fresh start, but it can be more expensive and takes you away from the support of family and friends.
+Staying local keeps you in a familiar area, but it may also keep environmental triggers precariously close for someone in the early stages of recovery.
+Traveling could let you get away and give you the opportunity at a fresh start, but it can be more expensive and takes you away from the support of family and friends.

 You must also consider what will happen after treatment.
 Cravings for cocaine are likely to pop up from time to time, and you must have a plan for how to deal with them.
 Joining a group like Cocaine Anonymous helps many people stay sober.
 It is also a good idea to start new hobbies to build a fulfilling life with no need for drugs.

 When beginning a cocaine treatment program or searching for one for a loved one, there are many things you should learn about.
 There are various important aspects of treatment that should be understood to the fullest of your abilities.
-Learning about detox, types of cocaine rehab centers, inpatient versus outpatient care, and programs to follow after you leave treatment helps make the transition process easier.
-If you are trying to help a loved one overcome an addiction, learning about interventions and having one for the addict could be what your loved one needs to finally seek out treatment.
+Learning about detox, types of cocaine rehab centers, inpatient versus outpatient care, and aftercare programs to follow after you leave treatment helps make the transition process easier.
+If you are trying to help a loved one quit cocaine, learning about interventions and having one for the addicted individual could be what your loved one needs to finally seek out treatment.